-The proposed redevelopment of 168 Prospect Road, Prospect supports the state government's strategy to encourage more people to live near public transport corridors in the inner suburbs of Adelaide and will provide the opportunity for first home buyers to purchase affordable housing in Prospect.Read More
+The proposed redevelopment of 168 Prospect Road, Prospect supports the state government's strategy to encourage more people to live close to public transport corridors in the inner areas of Adelaide and will provide the opportunity for home buyers to purchase affordable housing in Prospect.Read More

 Part of our role is to stimulate urban renewal by facilitating attractive investment options for the private sector.

 We do this by creating planning certainty and identifying any significant infrastructure and site remediation risks to allow integrated and master planned developments to go ahead.

 Lochiel Park is 8 kilometres from the Adelaide Central Business District alongside the River Torrens in the suburb of Campbelltown.

 The site has been transformed from a former education institution to model green village incorporating the best of sustainable technologies.

 Lochiel Park serves as a model for other urban developments and plays an important role in educating the public and the property development industry about sustainable housing and land development.

 The Glenside project involves releasing 16.5 hectares of surplus government land for private development in the City of Burnside, just two kilometres south east of Adelaide's CBD.